 Students can install Microsoft Office for both Windows and Mac on up to 5 computers for free via Office365.
 Microsoft Office licenses expire approximately one year after you leave UC Law SF, but you will be able to keep your email address in perpetuity.

 - 1. Go to the Microsoft Office portal. - 2.
-In top right column, you will see the link to download Office.
+In top right column, you will see the link to download Office from an "Install and more" button.

 Guest Wireless

 Instructions for providing guests with wireless access is available on Sharknet.